-“I was honored to meet in Berlin with some of the world’s leading sports concussion experts to create a consensus statement that will help those who suffer a concussion, and the physicians that care for them,” said Dr. Jeffrey Kutcher, National Director for The Sports Neurology Clinic at The CORE Institute.
+“I was honored to meet in Berlin with some of the world’s leading sports concussion experts to create a consensus statement that will help those who suffer a concussion, and the physicians that care for them,” said Dr. Jeffrey Kutcher, National Director for The Sports Neurology Clinic.
 “There are four specific updates that we created which I’m confident will assist in the assessment, treatment and recovery of those experiencing a sports-related concussion.”

 Dr. Kutcher highlighted the four specific updates which he believes will have a significant impact.

 - Concussion Diagnosis: It is important to remember that signs and symptoms of concussion can also be the result of other conditions, and that a concussion and these other possible causes may overlap.

 - Sideline Assessment: Like the previous assessment versions, the new concussion assessment tool (SCAT5) may be useful in the first 72 hours after injury onset, but it has less value beyond that.

 - Recovery: Cognitive function should never be the exclusive criteria for any concussion management decision (ex: cognitive baseline test for return to play decisions).